Veracly

 The four signals that say “upgrade now”

-- Your site changes more than monthly.
-A new marketing experiment, a new tracking pixel, a new third-party widget — every change is a chance to introduce a regression.
+3. Your site changes more than monthly.
+A new marketing experiment, a new tracking pixel, a new third-party widget, every change is a chance to introduce a regression.
 The pre-consent firing issue is overwhelmingly introduced by a marketing team adding a pixel between audits, not by the original implementation.

-- An auditor, regulator, or large customer has asked.
+4. An auditor, regulator, or large customer has asked.
 A signed, timestamped, multi-jurisdiction PDF that the recipient can verify independently is the format procurement teams expect.
-The free scan’s one-page summary is not that format.
+The free summary is signed and verifiable, but it covers one page of your site, carries no per-jurisdiction detail pages, no remediation appendix, and no issue inventory, and both the file and its verify anchor are gone 60 days after issue.
+That is not the artifact you want on file with a regulator or a procurement team.

 The signals that say “keep using the free scan”